foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 ------------------
 Foundries.io LmP uses U-Boot as the bootloader with SPL being its first stage loader.
 Our secure boot implementation will put the IC in a secure state accepting only signed SPL firmware.

-SPL then boots the trusted execution environment - OP-TEE - where we run an 'early' trusted application, fiovb - Foundries.io verified Boot.
-This trusted application provides secure access to the Replay Protected Memory Block partition in MMC which is used to store keys, firmware and rollback information.
+SPL then boots the trusted execution environment - OP-TEE - where we run an 'early' trusted application, fiovb - Foundries.io Verified Boot.
+This trusted application provides secure access to the Replay Protected Memory Block partition in eMMC which is used to store keys, firmware and rollback information.

 OP-TEE also prepares the next stage bootloader - U-Boot - and generates an overlay DTS for the Linux kernel consumption.
 Then it jumps to U-Boot which controls the M4 firmware upgrade process using the fiovb trusted application.
 U-boot also implements the fiovb command to validate the trusted application functionality.